 In 2008 Smith’s Paladins racked up other program milestones, including a record 33 wins in a 33-24 campaign that also featured a 17-10, third place Southern Conference finish and school record 13 straight league victories.
 Included in that stretch was a three-game sweep of the College of Charleston, the first administered to the Cougars by any foe since 2003, and a 4-2 road win over 10th-ranked South Carolina.

-Keying Furman’s signal 2008 campaign was the SoCon’s top pitcher, Jay Jackson, who was selected by the Chicago Cubs in the ninth round for the MLB Draft.
-Jackson and former Paladin teammate, pitcher Matt Klinker, a 15th round pick of the Cincinnati Reds in 2007, pitched in the Triple A ranks in 2011.
+Keying Furman’s signal 2008 campaign was the SoCon’s top pitcher, Jay Jackson, a ninth round draft pick of the Chicago Cubs who made his major league debut with the San Diego Padres in 2015, and Paladin teammate, pitcher Matt Klinker, a 15th round pick of the Cincinnati Reds in 2007, who advanced to Triple A by 2011.

-The list of accomplishments have continued over the last four seasons, among which are a 4-2, 14-inning victory against 19th-ranked Clemson, three wins over Georgia, including a 10-9 decision in Athens in 2010 that marked the Paladins’ first win over the Bulldogs since 1979 and first win in Athens since 1925, and a 4-2 triumph in 2011 at Fluor Field over fourth-ranked and defending national champion South Carolina, which would go on to successfully retain its national crown.
+The list of accomplishments have continued over the last six seasons, among which are a 4-2, 14-inning victory against 19th-ranked Clemson, three wins over Georgia, including a 10-9 decision in Athens in 2010 that marked the Paladins’ first win over the Bulldogs since 1979 and first win in Athens since 1925.
+The Paladins have also posted three victories over South Carolina since 2010, including a 4-2 triumph in 2011 at Fluor Field over the fourth-ranked and defending national champion Gamecocks, who would go on to successfully retain their national crown, and last year's 2-1 triumph at Fluor Field.

 From dramatic improvement on the field through strong recruiting, commitment to the game’s fundamentals and execution, student-athlete retention and graduation, and a noticeable improvement in facilities, Furman’s baseball program has taken giant leaps during Smith’s tenure.
-Indeed, in six of the last seven years Furman baseball has led all South Carolina diamond programs in NCAA Graduation Success Rate (GSR).
+Indeed, in nine of the last 10 years Furman baseball has led all South Carolina diamond programs in NCAA Graduation Success Rate (GSR).

 In addition to raising funds for facility improvements, Smith also initiated in 1998 the “Upstate Diamond Classic,” a much-anticipated annual fund-raising dinner that has featured many outstanding speakers and former baseball greats such as Tommy John, Bobby Thompson, Bobby Richardson, Alvin Dark, Brett Butler, Phil Niekro, John Smoltz, and Jeff Francoeur, as well as renown baseball broadcasters Pete van Wieren, Skip Carey, hall of famer Marty Brennaman, highly acclaimed novelist and collegiate baseball fan John Grisham, and world renowned orthopedic surgeon Dr. James Andrews.